 Our Current Work

-In 2013 will will also be campaigning for greater freedom of expression in Vietnam. [latest]
+In 2013-14 we will also be campaigning for greater freedom of expression in Vietnam. [latest]

 A literary campaigning project on behalf of imprisoned Cameroonian poet Enoh Meyomesse.
 [Read more]

-A collaborative literary campaigning project on behalf of the detained members of Russian punk group Pussy Riot. [read more]
+A collaborative literary campaigning project on behalf of formerly imprisoned members of Russian punk group Pussy Riot. [read more]

-To celebrate the 50th anniversary of our Writers in Prison Committee, we collaborated with Index on Censorship on a special edition of the magazine. [read more]
+To celebrate the 50th anniversary of our Writers in Prison Committee, we collaborated with Index on Censorship on a special edition of their award-winning magazine. [read more]

 As part of the PEN International Freedom to Write in the Americas campaign, we produced a briefing on Free Expression in Cuba. [read more]

 Join the Rapid Action Network